How HER ONE Fuels Thoughtful Growth With a Healthy Dose of Slack

 From gut-friendly probiotics to hormone-balancing blends, there’s something to support customers at every stage of their HER ONE journey.
 Internally, each product has a dedicated Slack channel for real-time updates and a shared canvas for plans, progress, and key decisions.
 This encourages visibility by keeping everyone aligned and in the loop.

-Removing unnecessary meetings, minimising context-switching, and eliminating redundant emails all help save valuable time.
-‘With Slack, we get 45 minutes back, per employee, per day,’ said Founder’s Associate Charlotte Küppers.
-‘And with 25 employees, that means we save 3,600 hours per year.’
+Removing unnecessary meetings, minimizing context-switching, and eliminating redundant emails all help save valuable time.
+“With Slack, we get 45 minutes back, per employee, per day,” said Founder’s Associate Charlotte Küppers.
+“And with 25 employees, that means we save 3,600 hours per year.”

 Faster answers and fewer silos with Slack Connect

-‘We cannot afford to have customers waiting ages for an answer,’ said Küppers.
-‘If a customer doesn’t know where their package is or has a question about the delivery, we can write directly to the fulfilment centre and respond immediately in Slack.’
+“We cannot afford to have customers waiting ages for an answer,” said Küppers.
+“If a customer doesn’t know where their package is or has a question about the delivery, we can write directly to the fulfillment center and respond immediately in Slack.”

 Keeping data secure, compliant, and under control